Signed in as:

 The Bridge of the Golden Wood was selected by the State of Vermont for primary school financial literacy curriculum (careers, business, & money management).
-For gardening tips based on GROW, see below and also https://www.kellysclassroomonline.com/2020/09/grow-karl-beckstrand.html#comment-form.
-Additional ideas for story creation (and recipes) are below.
+See below for gardening tips based on GROW, and lesson plans/activities for writing, vocabulary, history, geography (see free books), art, and food (recipes below).

 In the middle of difficulty lies opportunity - Albert Einstein

-These first money lesson plans are intended to inspire young entrepreneurs, teach children how money is earned, and provide resources for educators and parents for teaching financial concepts.
-Some information may not be suitable for someone your age.
-Be sure to see local and country laws about these and your career and money ideas.
+These first career/money lesson plans are intended to inspire young entrepreneurs, teach children how money is earned, and provide resources for educators and parents for teaching financial concepts.
+Some steps may not be suitable for someone your age (run all plans by an adult).
+Be sure to see local and country laws.
 Nothing herein is intended to be investment or legal advice.

-Author & business owner Karl Beckstrand has included tips he has learned in his Careers for Kids picture book series: (Bright Star, Night Star: An Astronomy Story, Ma MacDonald Flees the Farm, The Bridge of the Golden Wood: A Parable on How to Earn a Living; Great Cape o' Colors - Capa de colores with pronunciation guide) --each written in dyslexic-friendly font.
+Former recruiter & business owner Karl Beckstrand has included tips his Careers for Kids picture book series: (Bright Star, Night Star: An Astronomy Story, Ma MacDonald Flees the Farm, The Bridge of the Golden Wood: A Parable on How to Earn a Living; Great Cape o' Colors - Capa de colores with pronunciation guide) --each written in dyslexic-friendly font.

 Problems & Opportunity - Trouble or Treasure?

-Problems and needs are opportunities to help and can lead to income.
+Problems/needs are opportunities to help and can lead to income.
 Consider the problem the fish had in The Bridge of the Golden Wood.
-To some people, the request for help might have appeared to only be a nuisance--a source of trouble.
-But the boy saw it as a chance to gain AND show his abilities.
-Even when he couldn't see how he might be rewarded, he took the opportunity to help.
+To some people, the request for help might have appeared to only be a bother.
+But the boy saw a chance to gain AND show his abilities.
+Even when he couldn't see how he might be rewarded, he took time to help.

-What did the boy in the book do that helped him to find the treasure?
-(He helped find a solution for those who had problems.)
+What did the boy do that helped him to find treasure?
+(He found a solution for those who had problems—and other people found it valuable.)
 How might you find treasure in trouble?
 See opportunity in every obstacle!